 - The first is dry, unattended material with pockets of debris mixed throughout that aren't uniform.

-- And, finally, improper moisture distribution throughout the pile.
+- Finally, improper moisture distribution throughout the pile.

 Only the largest piles, like those in commercial composting operations, are really in any danger if they are mismanaged.
-Key to preventing any issues is proper maintenance of your organic matter to prevent hot compost bins or piles.
+The key to preventing any issues is proper maintenance of your organic matter to prevent hot compost bins or piles.